Text reminding service

 Please click the "Make Appointment" button below the surgery's address or click here to access the service.

-Please allow one workday for your registration to be activated and you do not have to present ID documentation at the surgery to register.
+Please allow one workday for your registration to be activated.
+Please note that you do not have to present ID documentation at the surgery to register.

 Vaccination of Pregnant Women against Whooping Cough